zhangxinghub/blogdown/content/project/Museum.md

 date = "2018-06-02"

 # Project title.
-title = "Rebate Schemes and the Sunk Cost Fallacy"
+title = "Incorporating the Sunk Cost Fallacy and Consumer Choice into Designing Price Discounts – A Large Field Experiment"

 # Project summary to display on homepage.
-summary = "We test the sunk cost fallacy using different rebate schemes in a museum"
+summary = "We compare the impact of probabilistic price discount and sure price on customers' duration of stay in a museum"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "Museum.png"